jdamacena/jdamacena.github.io/README.md

 - **Configuration**: Edit the `config.toml` file to change site settings such as title, base URL, and pagination.

 - **Themes**: Customize the theme by editing the files in the `layouts` and `static` directories.
 Note that a theme is already ```git submodule``` in the repo, as suggested in the Hugo's quickstart, so the theme will always be pulled from the original repository and always stay updated.

+## Managing Multiple Languages

+This site is configured to support multiple languages.
+Here's how to manage the content:

+-   **Language-Specific Content**: Content for each language is stored in its own directory within the `content` folder (e.g., `content/en` for English and `content/pt` for Portuguese).
+-   **Shared Content**: Content that is shared across all languages, such as images, can be placed in the `content/shared` directory.
+-   **Adding a New Language**: To add a new language, you would create a new directory under `content` (e.g., `content/fr` for French) and update the `config.toml` file with the new language configuration.

 ### Instructions for Use
 - Replace `YOUR_USERNAME` and `YOUR_REPOSITORY_NAME` with your actual GitHub username and repository name.